Security Reaction Force Basic Course Aboard USS Curtis Wilbur (DDG 54)

 PACIFIC OCEAN (Aug.
-20, 2025) - Chief Gunner’s Mate Jimmy Williams, from Valdosta, Georgia, performs a mock takedown on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) during a security reaction force basic course in the Pacific Ocean, Aug.
-20. Curtis Wilbur is underway in the Pacific Ocean conducting routine operations.
-The U.S. Navy conducts exercises and operations to maintain readiness, refine tactics, deter conflict, and support maritime homeland defense.
+21, 2025) - Master-at-Arms 1st Class Meghan Neville, from San Diego, instructs a Security Reaction Force Basic course on the messdecks of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) in the Pacific Ocean, Aug.
+21. Curtis Wilbur is underway in the Pacific Ocean conducting routine operations.
+The U.S. Navy frequently conducts exercises and operations to maintain readiness, refine tactics, deter conflict, and support maritime homeland defense.
 Curtis Wilbur is forward-deployed and currently assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist Seaman Mark Bergado)

 |Date Taken: